ANNUAL RENEWAL ASSESSMENT

 Identifying and Addressing Changes

-A primary purpose of annual assessment is detecting changes in health status or function.
+A primary purpose of the annual assessment renewal is detecting changes in health status or function.
 We look for both improvements and declines:

 Common Changes We Identify